Jarren Duran: 2022

+2023

 Duran was optioned to Triple-A Worcester to begin the 2023 season.
 He was recalled to Boston on April 17, after an injury to Adam Duvall Over the next several months, Duran established himself as an effective hitter (ranked fourth in MLB for doubles) and base stealer (24-for-26) at the major-league level.
 He became a fixture in Boston's lineup, and established himself as an everyday player.
 On August 22, however, he was placed on the injured list due to a toe injury.
 On August 29, it was announced that Duran would undergo a season-ending surgery for turf toe.
 Duran batted .295 with 8 home runs and 40 RBIs through 102 games in 2023, adding 24 stolen bases.
 At the time of his injury, his 34 doubles were seventh in MLB and fourth in the American League.
 On September 4, the team transferred him to the 60-day injured list.

+2024: All-Star Game MVP

 Prior to spring training, Duran was announced by manager Alex Cora as the leadoff hitter for the 2024 season.
 He was selected to play in the 2024 MLB All-Star Game, and was named the All-Star Game MVP after hitting a home run that provided the American League with the game-winning runs.

 On August 11, 2024, Duran was caught on broadcast audio calling a heckler a "fucking faggot".
 He issued an apology and was suspended two games by the Red Sox for using a homophobic slur.
 MLB then stated it would then donate the salary of his suspended games to Greater PFLAG Boston.

 In 2024, Duran led the major leagues in plate appearances with 735, at bats with 675, and doubles with 48, tied for the MLB lead with 14 triples, and posted a .285/.342/.492 slash line with 111 runs, 24 home runs, and 75 RBIs.
 He placed 8th in American League MVP voting.
+He was also named to the All-MLB Second Team as an outfielder.

+2025

+Duran began the 2025 season once again as the Red Sox leadoff hitter.
+On August 31, in a day game against the Pittsburgh Pirates at Fenway Park, he hit an inside-the-park home run, rounding the bases in 14.71 seconds, the fastest home run trot by any player in 2025.

+Duran finished 2025 leading the American League in triples for the second consecutive season with 13, hit 41 doubles which was good for third most in the AL, and had a final slash line of .256/.332/.442 with 16 home runs, 84 RBIs, and 24 stolen bases.
+Following the 2025 regular season, Duran played in his first career playoff series in the 2025 American League Wild Card Series against the New York Yankees.